howard8888/workspace/README.md

 Included starter tests:

+Included starter tests:

-tests/test_smoke.py — basic sanity (asserts True).
+- `tests/test_smoke.py` — basic sanity (asserts True).

-tests/test_boot_prime_stand.py — seeds stand near NOW andasserts a path NOW → pred:stand exists.
+- `tests/test_boot_prime_stand.py` — seeds stand near NOW and asserts a path NOW → pred:stand exists.
+- `tests/test_inspect_binding_details.py` — uses a small demo world to exercise binding shape, provenance (`meta.policy/created_by/...`), engram pointers, and incoming/outgoing edge degrees as expected by the “Inspect binding details” menu.

+The demo world for these tests is built via `cca8_test_worlds.build_demo_world_for_inspect()`, which creates a tiny, deterministic WorldGraph (anchors NOW/HERE, stand/fallen/cue_mom/rest predicates, and a single engram pointer) that you can also use interactively via `--demo-world`.